The Human League: 2000–2009: Secrets and increased touring

 In May 2000, the band signed to Papillon Records, a subsidiary of the Chrysalis Group, and began recording tracks for their new album due out the following year.
-The next album, titled Secrets, was released August 2001, and, like the previous album Octopus, the band was presented as the Oakey, Sulley and Catherall trio, although Neil Sutton was credited with keyboards and co-wrote most of the material with Oakey.
-The album received generally favourable reviews from critics.
-Commercially, the album flopped, entering the UK album chart at No. 44, falling off the chart the following week.
+The album, titled Secrets, was released August 2001, and received generally favourable reviews from critics.
+Commercially, the album flopped, entering the UK album chart at #44, falling off the chart the following week.
 This was not helped by the band's record label, Papillon, which developed financial problems.
 It was closed by the parent company shortly after the album's release, leading to poor promotion and sales.
 BBC Radio 1 also refused to playlist the single "All I Ever Wanted" because, now in their 40s, the band did not match the radio station's demographic target audience.

-Susan Sulley said that the rejection of Secrets was "the lowest the band had been since 1992 and, after putting in so much time and effort in to an album that then failed, nearly causing them to call it a day."
+Susan Sulley said that the rejection of Secrets was "the lowest the band had been since 1992" and, after putting in so much time and effort in to an album that then failed, nearly caused them to call it a day.

 To accompany the then-stalled album, the band conducted the 2001 'Secrets Tour'.
-Along with Sulley and Catherall, the band had Neil Sutton on keyboards.
 Long-time studio engineer David Beevers had become part of the on-stage line-up, controlling the sequencers from behind his deck of twin Apple Macs.
 Oakey further recruited multi-instrumentalist Nic Burke, then aged 21, who he had seen playing in Sheffield, to play electric guitar and keytar.
 To round off the line-up in 2002, percussionist Errol Rollins was added to play the electronic drum kit.
 Rollins was replaced by Rob Barton in 2004.
 As a point of honour, the band refuses to use playback; they always play live and rehearse before every appearance, ensuring that no two performances are the same.
 This was clearly demonstrated in 2002, when the band was booked to appear on UK national TV channel GMTV, where they were to play "Don't You Want Me" before being interviewed.
 The producer was astounded when the band arrived at 5 am (three hours early), expecting to set up and rehearse; it had been assumed they would just mime to playback.
 Joanne Catherall explained why on air during the interview: "We simply don't sound like we did 20 years ago; it would be wrong if we used tapes, so we do everything live."